 - Serve with fresh chopped chives.

-- You can also use full fat, canned, unsweetened coconut milk instead of the coconut cream.
+- Coconut cream.
+You can also use full fat, canned, unsweetened coconut milk.